JuliaSIMD/LoopVectorization.jl/README.md

 using Pkg
 Pkg.add("LoopVectorization")
 ```
 LoopVectorization is supported on Julia 1.1 and later.
-It is tested on Julia 1.5 and nightly.
+It is tested on Julia LTS, latest, pre-release and nightly.

 ## Warning